8 Ways to Encourage Employees to Share Your Content on Social Media

 Another great way to engage employees is by allowing them to suggest content.
-Oktopost’s employee advocacy platform recently launched a Content Suggestions feature which allows advocates add content to the board, pending approval from the program admin.
+Oktopost’s employee advocacy platform recently launched a Content Suggestions feature which allows advocates to add content to the board, pending approval from the program admin.

 Employees know their audience best, so it’s only natural to have them contribute articles to the advocacy board.

 They don’t expect every single one of their suggestions to get approved.
-However, the ability to suggest content and actually see some of it on the board will give them a sense of partnership in the program.
+However, the ability to recommend content and actually see some of it on the board will give them a sense of partnership in the program.

 5. Lead by Example

 The leadership in your organization is key to the success of your employee advocacy program.
 Your co-workers often look up to the management and follow their example.
-This makes the practice of Leading by Example more relevant than ever.
+This makes the practice of leading-by-example more relevant than ever.

 To encourage employees to share your content, make sure that the C-level management is on social media, advocating for the company.
 This is the time to provide proper training to those managers and sustain their advocacy efforts over time.
 You can work closely with the staff of those executives to establish a social media strategy for them and ensure that the sharing is consistent.